dosyago/chai/README.md

 ## License

-Licensed under PolyForm Strict 1.0
+Licensed under  Apache-2.0

-If you'd like to deploy this in your org without going open-source or for a for-profit project where youd want to include the source under something other conditions, write me (cris@dosycorp.com) about a license exemption.
+If you'd like to deploy this in your org without going open-source or for a for-profit project where youd want to include the source under something other conditions, write us (hello@dosyago.com) about a license exemption.